rrovetto/Ontology-Development-Guidelines/README.md

 ### Status
 - In-progress.
 Subject to revision.
 Copyright by the author.
 All rights reserved.
+- As an unfunded personal project, [donations](https://tinyurl.com/donateViaPayPalrr) are welcome, and formal support & work collaborations are desire.

 ### Related
 - [Ethical aspects of Ontology & Semantic modeling](https://github.com/rrovetto/Ethical-Ontology-Development)
 - [Myths of Ontology Development & Use](https://github.com/rrovetto/Ethical-Ontology-Development/blob/master/Myths-Of-Ontology-Development.md).